 Neutron diffraction is being used to evaluate intergranular stresses in magnesium alloys for optimising production routes for automotive applications.
 Magnesium is a lightweight high strength material that can be processed by casting and forging and experiments are being conducted to better understand processing on resultant mechanical performance.

-In addition to my research, I am Director of the Advanced Microscopy Centre, Director of the Advanced Structural Dynamics Evaluation Collaborative (ASDEC) Research Centre, and Head of the Materials Technology Integration Centre (MaTIC), and I collaborate widely on the use of microscopy for a broad range of research.
+In addition to my research, I am Director of the Advanced Microscopy Centre and Head of the Materials Technology Integration Centre (MaTIC), and I collaborate widely on the use of microscopy for a broad range of research.

 Research Degree Supervision